BOOPATHYS0660/2c.ARP_RARP_PROTOCOLS/README.md

 ## RESULT:
-Thus, python program for simulating RARP protocols using UDP was successfully executed.
+Thus, the python program for simulating ping command was successfully executed.